Nizaa language: Syllable structure

-Nizaa has three allowed syllable types: CV (e.g., ge 'to go'), CVV (e.g., sìì 'house'), and CVC, (e.g., yîm 'medicine') where C represents a consonant, V a short vowel, and VV a long vowel (which may be nasalised or not).
+Nizaa has three permissible syllable types: CV (e.g., ge 'to go'), CVV (e.g., sìì 'house'), and CVC, (e.g., yîm 'medicine') where C represents a consonant, V a short vowel, and VV a long vowel (which may be nasalised or not).
 The syllable structure V (a single short vowel) exists only in the particle a, which has various meanings based on the tone used; these include the copula or "to-be verb" á, which takes a high tone.
 CV and V syllables are monomoraic, while CVV and CVC syllables are bimoraic and take twice the amount of time as monomoraic syllables to fully articulate.
 Monosyllabic nouns can only have the syllable structures CVV and CVC, while monosyllabic verbs can have all allowed syllable structures (CV, CVV, CVC).

 Nizaa only permits certain consonants to act as codas, or consonants that end a syllable; these are //p, b, t, d, k, g, m, n, ɰ̃, w, w̃, j, ɾ//.
 The consonants /d/ and /j/ are fairly marginal as codas, with //d// only being found in loanwords from Fula and Arabic (e.g., pád 'everything, all' from Fula pat), and in some indigenous words (e.g., dutàd 'Rüppel's vulture'). //j// is only found in the word sèy, the imperative form (used for commands) of the verb se 'to see or perceive', and in interjections and ideophones (e.g., kây 'no') in all dialects of Nizaa.
 However, in the Galim dialect of Nizaa, //j// as a coda is found in more words and is not marginal (e.g., swěȳ 'flour made of roasted corn and peanuts' in the Galim dialect is swěe in other dialects, and shey 'a taboo or forbidden word' in the Galim dialect is shee in other dialects).
-In 1991, Endresen also listed another marginal coda //j̃//, but Kjelsvik, in 2002, re-analysed the only word it was known to occur in as //jĩː//.
+In 1991, Endresen also listed another marginal coda //j̃//, but in 2002, Kjelsvik re-analysed the only word it was known to occur in as //jĩː//.